-Outdoor safety includes spotting danger before it's too late.He parked his car in Oakland CA as if it were disabled.
+Outdoor safety includes spotting danger before it's too late.He parked his car at the curb of an Oakland CA street as if it were disabled.
 When his first victim walked past, he punched her and shoved her into the back seat of his car.
-A male witness intervened, delaying the aspiring kidnapper just long enough for the victim to escape through a rear window.
+A male witness intervened, delaying the kidnapper just long enough for the victim to escape through a rear window.
 The kidnapper fled in his car.

 • Any behavior changes as he comes near.

 • A hidden, motionless hand is unnatural when he walks.

 • Matches your moves: he stops and goes when you do.

 • Challenges you: “What did you say?”
 “What are you looking at?”

 • “Sandwiches” you: two people approaching from different directions.